What Is the Problem With Hard Water?

 What is hard water?

-The soil in New Mexico is rich with magnesium, calcium, and iron.
+The soil in New Mexico is rich in magnesium, calcium, and iron.
 As water seeps from the earth’s surface into the aquifer, these minerals dissolve into it.
 This mineral-rich groundwater is then pumped into our homes through our city water systems or wells.

 Hard Water Chart